vegaprotocol/specs/specs/0037-price-monitoring.md

 - Price monitoring engine averages all the prices received from the matching engine that have the same timestamp.
 - It periodically (in a predefined, deterministic way) sends the accrued price history to the risk model and obtains the set of max up/down moves per period τ and the associated level α (it can keep more than one of the [τ, max move up, max move down] triplets).
 - It holds the history of average prices looking back to the maximum τ configured in the market.
-- Everytime a new price is received from the matching engine the price monitoring engine checks all the [period, max move up, max move down] triplets relevant for the timestamp, looks-up the associated past (averaged) price and sends the signal back to the matching engine informing if the received price would breach the min/max move prescirbed by the risk model.
+- Every time a new price is received from the matching engine the price monitoring engine checks all the [period, max move up, max move down] triplets relevant for the timestamp, looks-up the associated past (averaged) price and sends the signal back to the matching engine informing if the received price would breach the min/max move prescribed by the risk model.
 - The bounds corresponding to the current time instant and the arrival price of the next transaction will be used to indicate if the price protection auction should commence, and if so, what should its' period be (see below).
 - To give an example, with 3 triggers the price protection auction can be calculated as follows:
   - \>=1% move in 10 min window -> 5 min auction,